webix-hub/docs/data/mobile_calendar/recurring_events.md

 The files support all the existing functionality of the standard scheduler + recurring events.

-Once the recurring events are enabled, the details form starts look like shown below:
+Once the recurring events are enabled, the details form starts looking like shown below:

 (image)